orchestracities/auth-management-ui/README.md

 $ start.sh
 ```

-The default user/password are admin@mail.com/admin for the app and root example for mongo.
+The default user/password are admin@mail.com/admin for the app.
+And root/example for mongo.

 ## Installation